centreon/centreon-engine/doc/user/configuration/advanced/large_installation_tweaks.rst

 =======

-When you enable the :ref:`use_large_installation_tweaks <basics_main_configuration_file_options#main_configuration_file_optionsconfigurationfilevariableslarge_installation_tweaksoption>`
+When you enable the :ref:`use_large_installation_tweaks <main_cfg_opt_large_installation_tweaks>`
 option in your main Centreon Engine config file, several changes are made to the way the Centreon Engine daemon operates:

-  * No Summary Macros In Environment Variables - The :ref:`summary macros <basics_standard_macros#standard_macrosmacroavailabilitycharttotalhostsup>`
-    will not be available to you as environment variables.
+  * No Summary Macros In Environment Variables - The :ref:`summary macros <macros_summary>` will not be available to you as environment variables.
 Calculating the values of these macros can be quite time-intensive in large configurations, so they are not available as environment variables when use this option.
 Summary macros will still be available as regular macros if you pass them to to your scripts as arguments.
   * Different Memory Cleanup - Normally Centreon Engine will free all allocated memory in child processes before they exit.
 This is probably best practice, but is likely unnecessary in most